-Rather than having separate software for different departments - like finance, HR, production, etc. - the business implements an ERP system to do it all.
+Rather than having separate software for different departments - like finance, HR, production, etc. - the business implements an ERP system to minimize the pin-pong between the apps and do it all.
 And that allows the business to save time and money, work more efficiently, and get 360-degree insights for decision-making.

 There’s no one-size-fits-all approach.
 All businesses are different.
 So ERP systems typically come as ‘modules’.
 Each module is designed to serve the needs of a different department - but to integrate seamlessly into the whole.

 An ERP achieves this by providing a consistent data framework across all departments.
 Whether staff are based in marketing or manufacturing, supply chain or CRM, their data shares a common language and structure.

 The ERP then stores all the data in a central database, providing a single-source-of-truth for all business information.
 That in itself is pretty impressive.
 It means no more chasing down information from different departments, or duplicating data entry and the risk of mismatched stats.
 Managers can draw on accurate data for decision-making in real-time.

 But that’s not the end of what enterprise resource planning systems offer.
 By breaking down barriers between business functions, ERP software improves 360 visibility and transparency.
 And by creating a common ‘language’ across departments, it streamlines systems and enables automation.